Skip to main content

 You are required by the University to proofread your own work.
 Guidance on proofreading is available from the University Library website.

-Academic Integrity and Academic Misconduct
+3.4 Academic Integrity and Academic Misconduct

-Academic Integrity Tutorial and Test
+3.4a Academic Integrity Tutorial and Test

 There is a compulsory online academic integrity tutorial and test for all students.
-You must complete the tutorial and answer all questions correctly when you first register.
-Further details are available on the Minerva Support website page.

-Academic Integrity Education
+3.4b Academic Integrity Education

-Leeds University Business School has an Academic Integrity Lead who is a nominated member of academic staff responsible for ensuring consistency within the Faculty in relation to the implementation of plagiarism procedures and practice and the investigation of suspected cases of plagiarism.
+Leeds University Business School has an Academic Integrity Officer who is a nominated member of academic staff responsible for ensuring consistency within the Faculty in relation to the implementation of plagiarism procedures and practice and the investigation of suspected cases of plagiarism.

-The role of the Business School’s Academic Integrity Lead is to ensure equity of treatment of all students.
+The role of the Business School’s Academic Integrity Officer is to ensure equity of treatment of all students.
 The role holder is also responsible for plagiarism education, including raising staff and student awareness of plagiarism issues.

 Leeds University Business School takes plagiarism education very seriously.
 Good academic practice advice is embedded into induction sessions for all students.
-Students are directed towards the Academic Integrity Tutorial and Test (see above) and are provided with a copy of the LUBS Referencing & Presentation Guidance document at the start of their programme.
-All students have access to study skills sessions directly via skills@library (https://library.leeds.ac.uk/skills).
+Students are directed towards the Academic Integrity Tutorial and Test (see 3.4a above) and are directed to the LUBS Referencing & Presentation Guidance information at the start of their programme.

 Guidance on academic referencing is integrated into selected modules on every taught programme.

-Re-using Your Own Work
+3.4c Re-using Your Own Work

-Submitting or re-submitting the same work or part of the same work to satisfy the requirements of more than one assessment is considered misconduct, even if the work is for a different module or qualification.
-If there are specific reasons to make an exception, you must have specific written permission from the University staff concerned.
+Submitting or re-submitting the same work or part of the same work, in exactly the same form, to satisfy the requirements of more than one assessment is considered misconduct, even if the work is for a different module or qualification.
+This is because it is unfair to reward the same work twice.

-Advice from Staff
+34d Advice from Staff

 It is your responsibility to work with academic integrity.
 Where the School agrees that you can submit a draft for initial advice and feedback, if evidence of academic misconduct is found in the draft, staff will advise you on academic integrity, but it is not their responsibility to identify and highlight academic misconduct in draft work.